rob-linton/publickeyserver/ACE/ace.md

 `SHA512WITHRSA`

-Alias's are automatically assigned and are a random group of three words seperated by a period.
+Alias's are automatically assigned and are a random group of three words seperated by a hyphen.

 eg:
-  martin.spike.coil
+  missions-locks-sox.publickeyserver.org

 Optional extra information may be baked into an X.509 certificate.
 The base OID is as follows: